tldr-pages/tldr/contributing-guides/style-guide.md

 Command and example descriptions on pages in French must use the third person singular present indicative tense (présent de l'indicatif à la troisième personne du singulier).
 For example, use `Extrait une archive` rather than `Extraire une archive` or `Extrais une archive`.

+### Portuguese-Specific Rules

+Example descriptions on pages in Portuguese (for both European and Brazilian Portuguese) must start with verbs in the third person singular present indicative tense.
+This is because the descriptions must explain what the commands do, making this the correct form to express the intended meaning.

+For example, use `Lista os arquivos` instead of `Listar os arquivos`, `Listando os arquivos` or any other form.